-The Bethlehem House program focus continues to be that of building relationships.
-Families and individuals in residence move from being alone, afraid, ashamed and depressed to becoming independent, productive, self-supporting members of the community.
+The Bethlehem House program focuses on building relationships.
+We know that homelessness is stressful.
+Our desire is for the families and individuals who live at Bethlehem House to move from being alone, afraid, ashamed and depressed to becoming independent, productive, self-supporting members of the community.

 With these goals in mind, Bethlehem House offers case management, employment assistance, life skills training, advocacy, education, vocational counseling, transportation, guidance, love and the support necessary to recover from the devastation of homelessness.

 The length of stay for a resident is determined by the time needed to overcome the barriers to independent living.
 Residents meet regularly with staff to evaluate their progress toward personal goals.

 Late in 1989, a group of Conway citizens came together with a shared concern for the homeless in Faulkner County.